 You probably have a pretty strong idea of what makes a good website.
 Is the design clean and easy to navigate?
 Does the content make sense?
 Luckily, there are plenty of people out there who want to hear your thoughts.
 And they’ll even pay you decent money for it (most sites pay ~$10 per 20 minutes, or ~$30 per hour!)

 To test these websites, you’ll be asked to visit the site in question and record your reactions and thoughts as you go through it.
-To get started making extra money online by testing websites, sign up for some of the most popular services like UserTesting.com, Userlytics, TryMyUI, Userfeel, TestingTime (for people outside the U.S), or Side Income Jobs.
+To get started making extra money online by testing websites, sign up for some of the most popular services like UserTesting.com, Userlytics, TryMyUI, Userfeel, or TestingTime (for people outside the U.S).

 The audiobook industry is booming, yet only 5% of books ever get made into audio format.
 If you’ve got a background in acting, or if people have said you’ve got a voice made for the radio, you can make extra money recording audio versions of independent and popular books.
 Sites like ACX connect authors with audiobook performers.
 So, whether you’re an author looking for more ways to sell your book, or an actor/voice actor looking to make some extra income, you can sell your services online.

-So many people dream of writing a book, but never go through with it.
+So many people dream of learning how to write an eBook, but never go through with it.
 Yet no matter what, I’m sure you have experience and value you could give through writing a book.
 By packaging your skills and knowledge into a downloadable eBook that helps people learn a skill, advance their careers, or start a businesses, you can change someone’s life and even make good money online.
+You’ll just need to employ an easy tool like Sellfy in order to quickly sell PDF files (like an eBook) to your readers.

 Better yet, you can even upload your own book to one of the world’s largest book sellers: Amazon.
 With Amazon self-publishing, you set the price, retain the rights to your book, and get access to Amazon’s massive audience.
 For every sale, you keep 70% with Amazon taking the remainder as a fee.
-If you want to get started, check out Leslie Samuel's great guide to selling eBooks online or follow Tara Gentile on CreativeLive as she shows you how to use your existing body of work to write an eBook within the next week.
-Who knows, you might just write one of the best business books of this year!
+If you want to get started, check out Tara Gentile on CreativeLive as she shows you how to use your existing body of work to write an eBook within the next week.
+Who knows, you might just write one of the best business books or blogging books of the year!

 Amazon Mechanical Turk is a service that lets you make money online through doing paid microtasks.
 Each task is something simple that requires human interaction like rating search results, checking for the right spelling on search terms, categorizing the tone of an article, or even basic translating.
 You can do these tasks from anywhere you want and make money online from the world’s largest e-retailer.